By Kristín Svava Tómasdóttir

 Description

-Composed from the memoirs and biographies of 100 Icelandic midwives, poet-historian Kristín Svava Tómasdóttir’s found poems illuminate the dangers and valor of birthwork.
+Composed from the memoirs and biographies of one hundred Icelandic midwives, poet-historian Kristín Svava Tómasdóttir’s found poems illuminate the dangers and valor of birthwork.
 Forgoing traditional sagas of androcentric conquest, these poems center the adventures of ljósmæður, “mothers of light.”
 Tómasdóttir leverages epic elements—dashing mountain treks, rivers forded on horseback, unyielding compassion—to challenge how and by whom stories become legend.

 Beyond archival recognition, the text's formally ambitious poetics render gender-based battles for literacy and education alongside narratives of selfless womanly caretaking, pressurizing the fundamental tensions between feminine self-actualization and the romanticized service of these trailblazing figures.

-Biographical Notes
+Biographical Note

 Kristín Svava Tómasdóttir is a poet and historian in Reykjavík, Iceland.
 She has published four books of poetry: Blótgælur (2007), Skrælingjasýningin (2011), Stormviðvörun (2015) and Hetjusögur (2020), the latest one being awarded the Icelandic Women´s Prize for Fiction.
 Stormviðvörun was translated into English by K.B.
 Thors as Stormwarning and published in a bilingual edition in the United States by Phoneme Media in 2018.
 For her translation, Thors won the American-Scandinavian Foundation‘s Leif and Inger Sjöberg Award and was longlisted for the PEN America Literary Award for translated poetry.